ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 *   Enter information for your workspace.
 The Catalog Tile creates a Schematics workspace for you.
 *   Modify the parameters for your bastion server, personal credential information, and other parameters specific to your solution.

-## SAP Kits
-{: #s4hana-automation-sap-kits}

-For each {{site.data.keyword.cloud_notm}} region, IBM allocates temporary storage on a dedicated Jump host.
-It is your responsibility to download the necessary SAP and DB kits to your Deployment Server.
-All files archives are decompressed by Ansible during the automation deployment process.
-For more information, see the readme file.

 ## Support - Schematics and Terraform
 {: #s4hana-automation-support}